ekasit-ja/evtron/README.md

 ### Development
 for this development, we cannot use command `source bin/activate` for virtual environment.
 Instead, command `source venv/Scripts/activate` has to be executed. (not sure why this change. but on CestOS server, command `source venv/bin/activate` is still valid though.)

+To compile locale language files, use command ` django-admin compilemessages`.

 ---

 ### Preparation for deployment